Continuous transition from a Landau quasiparticle to a neutral spinon: Further characterization: Novel charge renormalization at

 \subsection{Vanishing charge}

-The vanishing response to an external electromagnetic field can be seen in a more explicit way by directly measuring the charge currents of the ground state
+The vanishing response to an external electromagnetic field can be seen in a more explicit way by directly measuring the charge currents of the ground state,

 where $i,j$ are NN bonds of the ladder direction and $q = +e$ is the charge of a bare hole.
-For a given momentum $k_0$, a Landau quasiparticle with charge $q$ and is expected to carry a finite charge current $J^c_\parallel$ along the ladder direction
+For a given momentum $k_0$, a Landau quasiparticle with charge $q$ is expected to carry a finite charge current $J^c_\parallel$ along the ladder direction

-where $\rho = 1/N_x$ is the density of a single doped hole on every rung of the ladder, $m^*$ is the effective mass of the quasiparticle, which is found finite on both sides of the QCP \cite{Zhu2015b}, and $\mathbf{e}_x$ is a unit vector along the chain direction.
+where $\rho = 1/N_x$ is the density of a single doped hole on every rung of the ladder, $m^*$ is the effective mass of the quasiparticle, which is found finite on both sides of the QCP \cite{Zhu2015b}, and $j=i\pm \hat{x}$ is an NN site of $i$ along the chain direction.
 On the other hand, the neutral spin current of the spin background is expected to vanish

 The above results can be easily verified at $\alpha <\alpha_c$ (for a low-lying excited state with $k_0$ deviates from $\pi$).
 However, at $\alpha =1.0>\alpha_c$, one finds that the currents associated with the doped hole of momentum $k_0^-=\pi-\kappa$ are dramatically changed as shown in Fig.~\ref{fig:scalingcur}.
 Instead of the finite charge current $J^c_\parallel/\rho = N_x J^c_\parallel$ as predicted by Eq.~\eqref{eqn:finitechargecur}, an oscillating decay behavior of the charge currents is seen, satisfying a fitted curve